viamrobotics/docs/docs/components/input-controller/_index.md

 Once you've configured your input controller according to model type, you can write code to define how your robot processes the input from the controller.

-## Usage

-### Control your robot with an Input Controller with Viam's Client SDK Libraries
+## Control your robot with an input controller with Viam's client SDK libraries

 Check out the [Client SDK Libraries Quick Start](/program/sdk-as-client/) documentation for an overview of how to get started connecting to your robot using these libraries.